erratinsilentio/erratinsilentio/README.md

 * [ ] eCommerce app with Next.js, GraphQL and MongoDB 🛠🔜

+* [ ] Web3 todo dapp with Next.js, Typescript and Solidity 🛠🔜
 * [ ] Chat app with React, Node and MongoDB
 * [ ] Job Scraper with Next.js
 * [ ] Self Love reminder with React Native